Miklós Nyiszli: Early life

 Nyiszli was born 17 June 1901 in Szilágysomlyó, Kingdom of Hungary (then the Hungarian-half of Austria-Hungary).
 He completed his medical degree in 1929.
 Following this, he specialized in forensic pathology in Germany.
 He returned to Transylvania (which became part of Romania in 1920) with his wife and daughter in 1937 before migrating to Hungary in 1940.
-In 1942, he and his family were sent to a work camp in Desze before being transferred to Auschwitz concentration camp in 29 May 1944.
+In 1942, he and his family were sent to a work camp in Desze before being transferred to Auschwitz concentration camp on 29 May 1944.

 Accounts of camp life

 While imprisoned, Josef Mengele forced him to engage in human experimentation, including dissecting the bodies of recently executed inmates, due to his scientific background.
 At one point Nyiszli was forced to carry out physical exams on a father-son pair and, after their deaths, to prepare their skeletons for study at the Anthropological Museum in Berlin.

 [I] had to examine them with exact clinical methods before they died, and then perform the dissection on their still warm bodies.

-One day, following the gassing of a transport load of prisoners, Nyiszli was summoned by Sonderkommando working in the gas chambers who had found a girl alive under a mass of bodies in a chamber.
+One day, following the gassing of a transport load of prisoners, Nyiszli was summoned by the Sonderkommando working in the gas chambers who had found a girl alive under a mass of bodies in a chamber.
 Nyiszli and his fellow prisoners did their best to help and care for the girl, but she was eventually discovered and shot.

 Nyiszli was appalled by the disregard for human life and lack of empathy for human suffering shown by the guards and officers.
 However, his actions were dictated by his tormentors, and he was forced to perform what he considered immoral acts.
 As he said:

 An event never before experienced in the history of medicine worldwide is realized here: Twins die at the same time, and there is the possibility of subjecting their corpses to an autopsy.
 Where in normal life is there the case, bordering on a miracle, that twins die at the same place at the same time? [...]
 A comparative autopsy is thus absolutely impossible under normal conditions.
 But in Auschwitz camp there are several hundred pairs of twins, and their deaths, in turn, present several hundred opportunities!"

 In his 1945 deposition, Nyiszli testified that he watched Mengele kill 14 twins in a single night, first by injecting evipan to induce sleep, and then injecting their hearts with chloroform.
 In contrast, in his book Nyiszli states that he discovered Mengele's method of killings after he smelled chloroform in the hearts of twins he dissected, and stated: "a shudder of fear ran through me.
 If Dr. Mengele had any idea that I had discovered the secret of his injections he would send ten doctors, in the name of the political SS, to attest to my death".